 - Easily Accessible and Relatively Cost Efficient.
 Investors in the Shares can also directly access the Digital Asset Markets.
-The Sponsor believes that investors will be able to more effectively implement strategic and tactical asset allocation strategies that use ETC by using the Shares instead of directly purchasing and holding ETC, and for many investors, transaction costs related to the Shares will be lower than those associated with the direct purchase, storage and safekeeping of ETC. - Market-Traded and Transparent.
+The Sponsor believes that investors will be able to more effectively implement strategic and tactical asset allocation strategies that use BCH by using the Shares instead of directly purchasing and holding BCH, and for many investors, transaction costs related to the Shares will be lower than those associated with the direct purchase, storage and safekeeping of BCH. - Market-Traded and Transparent.
 The Shares are quoted on OTCQX.
 Shareholders that purchased Shares directly from the Trust and have held them for the requisite holding period under Rule 144 may sell their Shares on OTCQX upon receiving approval from the Sponsor.
 Investors may also choose to purchase Shares on OTCQX.
 Shares purchased on OTCQX are not restricted.
-The Sponsor believes the quotation of the Shares on OTCQX provides investors with an efficient means to implement various investment strategies.
+The Sponsor believes the quotation of the Shares on OTCQX provides investors with an efficient means to

+- implement various investment strategies.
 The Trust will not hold or employ any derivative securities.
-Furthermore, the value of the Trust's assets will be reported each day on www.grayscale.com/products/grayscale-ethereum-classic-trust/. - Minimal Credit Risk.
-The Shares represent an interest in actual ETC owned by the Trust.
-The Trust's ETC are not subject to borrowing arrangements with third parties and are subject to only minimal counterparty and credit risk with respect to the Custodian.
+Furthermore, the value of the Trust's assets will be reported each day on www.grayscale.com/products/grayscale- bitcoin-cash-trust/. - Minimal Credit Risk.
+The Shares represent an interest in actual BCH owned by the Trust.
+The Trust's BCH are not subject to borrowing arrangements with third parties and are subject to only minimal counterparty and credit risk with respect to the Custodian.
 This contrasts with the other financial products such as CoinShares exchange-traded notes, TeraExchange swaps and futures traded on the Chicago Mercantile Exchange ("CME") and the Intercontinental Exchange ("ICE") through which investors gain exposure to digital assets through the use of derivatives that are subject to counterparty and credit risks. - Safekeeping System.
-The Custodian has been appointed to control and secure the ETC for the Trust using offline storage, or "cold storage", mechanisms to secure the Trust's private key "shards".
+The Custodian has been appointed to control and secure the BCH for the Trust using offline storage, or "cold storage", mechanisms to secure the Trust's private key "shards".
 The hardware, software, administration and continued technological development that are used by the Custodian may not be available or cost-effective for many investors.

-The Trust differentiates itself from competing digital asset financial vehicles, to the extent that such digital asset financial vehicles may develop, in the following ways:
+The Trust differentiates itself from competing digital asset financial vehicles in the following ways: